EntityGraphQL/EntityGraphQL/docs/content/authorization.md

 metaDescription: "Adding authorization to your GraphQL schema"
 ---

 You should secure the route where you app/client posts request to in any ASP.NET supports.
-Given GraphQL works with a schema you likely want to provide security within the schema.
-EntityGraphQL provides support for checking claims on a `ClaimsIdentity` object.
+Given GraphQL works with a schema you likely want to provide authorization within the schema.
+EntityGraphQL provides support for checking claims on a `ClaimsPrincipal` object.

-First pass in the `ClaimsIdentity` to the query call
+First pass in the `ClaimsPrincipal` to the query call

 ```
 // Assuming you're in a ASP.NET controller
+// this.User is the current ClaimsPrincipal
-var results = _schemaProvider.ExecuteQuery(query, _dbContext, HttpContext.RequestServices, this.User.Identities.FirstOrDefault());
+var results = schemaProvider.ExecuteRequest(query, dbContext, this.HttpContext.RequestServices, this.User);
 ```

-Now if a field or mutation has `AuthorizeClaims` it will check if the supplied `ClaimsIdentity` contains any of those claims using the claim type `ClaimTypes.Role`.
+It is requierd that a `IAuthorizationService` is registered in the service provider passed in.
+Above it is the `HttpContext.RequestServices`.

+You can add authorization requirements throughout your schema even using the `AuthorizeAttribute` or when building/modifying your schema.

-_Note: if you provide multiple `[GraphQLAuthorize]` attributes on a single field/mutation they are treated as `AND` meaning all claims are required.
-If you provide a single `[GraphQLAuthorize]` attribute with multiple claims in it they are treated as `OR` i.e. having any of the claims listed will grant access.
+_Note: if you provide multiple `[AuthorizeAttribute]` attributes on a single field/mutation they are treated as `AND` meaning all are required.
+If you provide a single `[AuthorizeAttribute]` attribute with multiple roles/policies in a comma-separated string they are treated as `OR` i.e. having any of those listed will authorize access.

 # Mutations

-Mark you mutation methods with the `[GraphQLAuthorize("claim-name")]` attribute.
+Mark you mutation methods with the `[Authorize(Roles = "role-name")]` attribute.

 ```
 public class MovieMutations
 {
   [GraphQLMutation]
-  [GraphQLAuthorize("movie-editor")]
+  [Authorize(Roles = "movie-editor")]
   public Movie AddActor(MyDbContext db, ActorArgs args)
   {
     // ...